apvidul/UMLS/README.md

 # UMLS_Assist

-Helper functions to work with UMLS DB
+Helper functions to work with UMLS